instantOS/instantos.github.io/youtube/overlays.md

     <iframe width="100%" height="700px" src="https://www.youtube.com/embed/T40cfbBVBQw" frameborder="10" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </div>

-Overlays work similar to dropdown terminals like Guake, but are integrated into the WM and work with any application.
+Overlays work similar to drop-down terminals like Guake, but are integrated into the WM and work with any application.
 To create an overlay, press Super + Ctrl + W or drag a window to the top right corner.
 You can now toggle the overlay on or off by pressing Super + W or hovering over the corner.